50.0 MB (2.9 MB compressed)

 PAUL D STEWART / SCIENCE PHOTO LIBRARY PAUL D STEWART / SCIENCE PHOTO LIBRARY

-August Johann Roesel von Rosenhof copperplate art and engraving with his own handcolouring and plate correction.
+1744 August Johann Roesel von Rosenhof copperplate art and engraving with his own handcolouring and plate correction.
 From "Der monatlich-herausgekommenen Insecten-Belustigungen Erste Sammlung" (Insect Amusements) Rosenhof was a miniature painter who became fascinated by the work of Maria Sibylla Merian and decided to emulate her.
-His entomology art work is one of the finest of the 18th Century, as demonstrated by this print of the Death's Head Hawkmoth larvae, pupa and faeces, (Acherontia atropos).
-It shows the larvae in movement and a defensive natural pose.
+His entomology art work is one of the finest of the 18th Century, as demonstrated by this virtuoso print of the Death's Head Hawkmoth, Acherontia atropos.
+It shows the moth in a natural and a set pose.
 This species, whose larvae will feed on solanacea leaves (including potato), used to be a regular visitor to bee hives of Apis melifera where it raids for honey.
-The adult moth mimics the scent of honey bees to reduce attack and is covered in dense hairlike scales.
-See other plate for adult moth.
+The moth mimics the scent of honey bees to reduce attack and is covered in dense hairlike scales.
+See matching plate of larvae and pupae.

 Model release not required.
 Property release not required.